akashagarwal07/vericarbon-dapp/README.md

 ##  License

-This project is for educational and research purposes as part of the **CSD436: Blockchain Technology** course.
+This project is for educational and research purposes.

 **Authors:**